-Dual ratio metering CT's are to be provided for 132kV connections and are to be selected in accordance with ST: TP14C - Distribution Business Provided Metering Facilities.
+Dual ratio metering CT's are to be provided and are to be selected in accordance with ST: TP14C - Distribution Business Provided Metering Facilities.
 Preferred ratios are given below for information:

-Metering CT's shall have a 15VA rating and satisfy the requirements of Class 0.2S.
-For circuit capacities up to 100MVA, one dedicated set of CT's is required.
-For circuit capacities above 100MVA, two dedicated sets of CT's are required.
+Metering CT's shall have a 5VA rating and satisfy the requirements of Class 0.2S.